adamsilver/fdpb/03-Book-A-Flight.md

 - They are performant because they are provided by the browser.
 - They are familiar because every website (and native app for that matter) will use the same interface.
 - They are accessible by default.
-- Users receive improvements as soon as the browser makes release them.
+- Users receive improvements as soon as the browser vendors release them.

 All of which give us back time and headspace to solve other, more pressing problems.
 The overused phrase is *don't reinvent the wheel*.

-Here's how it looks on mobile:
+Here's how the native date input looks on mobile:

 ![Mobile native date control](./images/mobile-date.png)

 Desktop browser support is not as good.
-Chrome and Edge work well but Firefox, for example, doesn't have any support at time of writing.
+Chrome and Edge work well but Firefox, for example, doesn't have any support (at time of writing).

 ![Desktop native date control](./images/desktop-date.png)

-If you're concerned about it looking different in different browsers you'd needn't be.
+If you're concerned about it looking different in different browsers you needn't be.
 In Progressive Enhancement 2.0, at 16 minutes in[^8], Nicholas Zakas proves that users don't notice the differences between browser implementations.
-Nobody cares about your website as much as you do and rather officially websites do not need to look the same in every browser[^9].
+Nobody cares about your website as much as you do and officially websites do not need to look the same in every browser[^9].

-HTML:

 ```HTML
 <div class="field">